-The bill seeks to enhance the background check process for home care workers in Washington State by revising existing laws governing the screening of long-term care workers.
-It stipulates that the Department of Social and Health Services (DSHS) cannot automatically disqualify individuals from working with vulnerable adults or children based solely on certain criminal convictions if a specified period has passed since the conviction, with defined timeframes for various offenses.
-Notably, the bill clarifies that these provisions do not apply to background checks for the Department of Children, Youth, and Families or certain department employees.
-Additionally, it introduces new requirements for character, competence, and suitability reviews, allowing employers to avoid redundant checks for individuals previously reviewed for nonautomatically disqualifying convictions.
+The bill seeks to improve the background check process for home care workers in Washington State by amending existing laws governing the screening of long-term care workers.
+It stipulates that the Department of Social and Health Services cannot automatically disqualify individuals from working with vulnerable populations based solely on certain criminal convictions if a specified period has passed since the last conviction, with defined timeframes for various offenses.
+The bill also clarifies that these provisions do not apply to background checks for the Department of Children, Youth, and Families or its employees, except under specific circumstances.

 Substitute Bill: 43.20A.715, 74.39A.056